slatedocs/slate/source/includes/_callbacks.md

 # Callbacks and Error Handling

-The `callstats.js` provides two callback functions:
+The WebRTC application can provide two callback functions for callstats.js:

 - csInitCallback
 - csStatsCallback